renatoaraujo/burgeramt-slot-finder/README.md

 Create your `.env.local` from `.env.dist` with:
  - Your AWS credentials (keep in mind you will need at least AWS::AmazonSNSFullAccess policy)
- - Your email (optional for now because it is not sending email yet)
- - Your phone number (+49XXXXXX)
+ - Create a topic for better management on AWS Console for SNS and add it to environment variables

 ### It works with IFTTT